airtai/fastagency/docs/docs/en/tutorial/whatsapp/index.md

 ## Conclusion

-In conclusion, integrating **FastAgency** with the **Infobip WhatsApp API** offers a powerful way to build dynamic chat systems capable of scraping web data and delivering it directly to users via WhatsApp.
-By leveraging two agents—**WebSurferAgent** for retrieving web content and **WhatsAppAgent** for seamless messaging—you can create interactive and responsive experiences for users.
-This tutorial walked you through the key steps for setting up these agents, configuring API security, and handling user interaction.
-With this setup, you can expand your chatbot’s functionality, enabling real-time data delivery and efficient communication across platforms.
+In summary, connecting **FastAgency** with the **Infobip WhatsApp API** lets you create chat systems that can gather web data and send it straight to users on WhatsApp.
+By using two agents — **WebSurferAgent** to pull web content and **WhatsAppAgent** for messaging, you can build engaging experiences for users.
+This tutorial covered the essential steps to set up these agents, secure the API, and manage user interactions.
+With this setup, you can enhance your chatbot’s capabilities, providing real-time information and smooth communication across different platforms.